pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 There will be a one-time fee to take the course.
 If you're not happy with how the course is going for you, I'll issue you a full refund.

-To get on the notification list to know when the first group will start (or to get notified about the next groups), here's how to sign up.
+To get on the notification list to know when the first group will start (or to get notified about the next groups), here's how to sign up:

 *You won't get spam and this list will only be used to announce new groups.*